“I never dreamed that I’d spend so much time talking about bowel movements!”

 Don Hutton was another go-getter who worked hard as both my co-chair and Sponsorship chair.
 Don devoted his battle with cancer to advocating for funding of Avastin and volunteering as a Cancer Coach with CCAC.
 With him as co-chair we had over 300 participants and raised just under $50,000.

-Before I do anything else, I would be remiss if I didn’t introduce you to our spokesperson for the run, and what we are trying to get across as the face of colon cancer, Lara-Lea Avery her husband Dale and son Riley.
-Lara-Lea was diagnosed when she was 29 years old.
-As she says – She wants to get the message heard that “This disease can happen to anyone at any age”
+I would also be remiss if I didn’t mention our late spokesperson Lara-Lea Avery Lara-Lea was diagnosed when she was 29 years old.
+As she said – She wanted to get the message heard that “This disease can happen to anyone at any age”.

 Thank you for the opportunity to share my story with you today.